MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't configure this policy, or the printer list is empty, all printer types are discoverable.

 Printer destinations include extension printers and local printers.
-Extension printers are also known as print provider destinations, and include any destination that belongs to a Google Chrome extension.
+Extension printers are also known as print provider destinations, and include any destination that belongs to a Microsoft Edge extension.
 Local printers are also known as native printing destinations, and include destinations available to the local machine and shared network printers.

 In Microsoft version 93 or later, if you set this policy to 'pdf' it also disables the 'save as Pdf' option from the right click context menu.